kbelyse/job-search/README.md

 - Search remote jobs by keyword
 - Filter job results by category
-- View job title, company, location, and apply link
+- View important job details like title, company, location, and application link
 - Load balancing across two app instances with HAProxy for improved availability and scalability

 ---

 ## Technologies Used

-- HTML, CSS, JavaScript (frontend)
+- Frontend: HTML, CSS, JavaScript
-- Remotive API
+- External API: Remotive API
-- Docker (containerization)
+- Containerization: Docker
-- HAProxy (load balancing)
+- Load balancing: HAProxy

 ---

+## Lab Setup for Deploymet

+This project uses a lab environment with three containers simulating two web servers and one load balancer:

+- Web01 and Web02 run the application instances.
+- Lb01 runs HAProxy, distributing incoming traffic between the two web servers.

+This setup is based on the [web_infra_lab](https://github.com/waka-man/web_infra_lab) repository, which provides the Docker Compose configuration and network setup to easily deploy and test your app with load balancing.

 ## Getting Started